paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-100-cyber-security-research-and-development.md

   (C) how the Center will contribute to increasing the number and quality of computer and network security researchers and other professionals, including individuals from groups historically underrepresented in these fields; and

-  (D) how the center 11 So in original.
-Probably should be capitalized. will disseminate research results quickly and widely to improve cyber security in information technology networks, products, and services.
+  (D) how the Center will disseminate research results quickly and widely to improve cyber security in information technology networks, products, and services.

 (5) **Criteria** — In evaluating the applications submitted under paragraph (4), the Director shall consider, at a minimum—